LPF Investment strategies

 The Fund’s performance over the last year and over longer-term timeframes is shown in the table below.

-Annualised returns 31 March 2023 - Figures are percentage per year.
+Annualised returns 31 March 2025 - Figures are percentage return.

 1 year